data-8/nbpuller/README.md

 ## Usage

-nbpuller can be activated through a link in the following format:
+nbpuller can be activated through a HTTP GET request to a link in the following format:

 ```
 <notebook_url>/interact?<settings>